 The seller was Westbrook Partners, a Manhattan-based real estate investment management company and developer Ben Shaoul.
 Westbrook representatives did not immediately return calls requesting comment.

-Along with owning office spaces like the massive 666 Fifth Avenue in Midtown, Kushner has emerged as one of the most active buyers of multi-family properties nationally in recent years, buying up an estimated 11,000 multi-family properties in the last few years, including in New York City, Baltimore and New Jersey.
+While known for owning massive trophy office tower 666 Fifth Avenue in Midtown, Kushner has also recently emerged as one of the most active buyers of multi-family properties nationally, buying up an estimated 11,000 multi-family properties in the last few years, including in New York City, Baltimore and New Jersey.

 The buildings included 201 East 2nd Street, 23 Avenue A, 129 First Avenue, 143 First Avenue, 338-340 East 11th Street, 165-167 Avenue A, 500 East 11th Street, 504 East 12th Street, 191-193 Avenue A, 435 East 12th Street, 516 East 13th Street, 211 Avenue A and 49 and 1/2 First Avenue.

-The partnership will be making major capital improvements to all the buildings, a source close to the deal told The Real Deal.
+The partnership will be making major capital improvements to all the buildings, according to a source close to the deal.

 Last September, Kushner purchased a $58 million portfolio of walk-ups in the East Village, West Village and in SoHo from Benchmark Real Estate Group, as reported.